robbie-cao/trusted-services/docs/certification/psa.rst

 For background information on |PSA| please visit the `PSA homepage`_.
 If you are looking for information on certified products please visit `www.psacertified.org`_

-For a list of PSA specific components refer to deployments targeting the ``opteesp`` environment on the :doc:`/developer/deployments/index` page.

 --------------

 .. _`PSA homepage`: https://developer.arm.com/architectures/security-architectures/platform-security-architecture